How to Be a Great, Not Just Good, Retailer

 What TO do in Vegas

-First, honor your product.
-Planet13 just opened the world’s largest dispensary in LV, the entertainment capital of the world.
+Planet13 just opened the world’s largest dispensary in Las Vegas, the entertainment capital of the world.
 From the 18-foot outdoor water feature to the interactive LED elements, 3D projection, interactive laser art, and VW van hotbox simulation – this place is designed to knock your socks off.
-In addition to the cannabis superstore, the venue offers windows into the 14,000 sq ft active production facility where edibles, drinkables, smokables, vapables, etc. are being produced by both humans and robots.
-When they’re not working, the robots show off for visitors by fighting with lightsabers, cracking open beverages, etc. Naturally, there’s a munchie-crushing, greenhouse-inspired, beautifully designed restaurant with artisan dishes and cocktails too.
-The superstore itself offers endless visual merchandising of all the goods and a consultative service model where everything is safely stored in back of house.
+In addition to the cannabis superstore, the venue offers a behind-the-scenes view into the 14,000 sq ft active production facility where edibles, drinkables, smokables, and vapables are being produced by both humans and robots.
+When they’re not working, the robots show off for visitors by fighting with lightsabers and cracking open beverages.
+Naturally, there’s a munchie-crushing, greenhouse-inspired, beautifully designed restaurant with artisan dishes and cocktails too.
+The superstore itself offers endless visual merchandising of all the goods and a consultative service model where everything is safely stored in the back-of-house.
 Although certainly not a destination for regular cannabis customers, the space offers a fun, experiential and de-stigmatizing introduction to a dispensary for those who may be new to the industry.

 Subscribe to Wayfind